 Ischemic stroke is the most common type of stroke.
 It occurs when an artery that supplies oxygen-rich blood to the brain is blocked, most often by a blood clot.
-About 87 percent of strokes are ischemic strokes, according to the Centers for Disease Control and Prevention.
+About of strokes are ischemic strokes, according to the Centers for Disease Control and Prevention.

 Hemorrhagic stroke occurs when an artery in the brain leaks blood or ruptures.
 Approximately 15 percent of strokes are hemorrhagic strokes, according to the National Stroke Association.
 Hemorrhagic strokes can be very serious and are responsible for about 40 percent of stroke-related deaths.

 Transient ischemic attack (TIA)

 A TIA is sometimes called a ministroke because the blood flow to the brain is blocked for a shorter amount of time and doesn’t result in permanent neurological injury.
 A TIA is ischemic, and may last from a minute to several hours — until the clogged artery reopens on its own.
 You shouldn’t ignore it, and you should consider it a warning.
 People often refer to a TIA as a “warning stroke.”

 Recognizing the signs and symptoms of a stroke is a crucial first step to getting someone help before it’s too late.
 In an effort to help people remember how to recognize a stroke, the American Stroke Association endorses the mnemonic FAST, which stands for: